MailOnline/videojs-vast-vpaid/README.md

 ### 'vast.adStart' event
   Fired when the ad starts playing

+### 'vast.adEnd' event
+  Fired when the ad end playing

 ### 'vast.adError' event
   Fired whenever there is an error with the ad.
 The error itself gets added to the event object in the property 'error'.